2. Material Accounting policies

 (iv) Other Long Term Employee Benefits

-Compensated absences which are not expected to occur within twelve months after the end of the period in which the employee renders the related services are recognised as an actuarially determined liability at present value of the defined benefit obligation at the balance sheet date, using Projected Unit Credit method.
+Compensated absences which are not expected to occur within twelve months after the end of the period in which the employee renders the related services are recognized as an actuarially determined liability at present value of the defined benefit obligation at the balance sheet date, using Projected Unit Credit method.

 (xi) Borrowing Costs